The Ultimate Guide to Trekking the Inca Trail to Machu Picchu

 After each time we get to trek the Inca trail to Machu Picchu, we start planning the next trip!
 No matter how many times we have been on this wonderful trek, we are still stunned and in awe of the Incan People.

 In total, we run 15 treks to Machu Picchu each year.
-Our most favorite and popular Inca Trail tours to Machu Picchu include a 5-day Classic Inca Trail route, a 4-day trip, and a 6-day trek.
+Our favorite and most popular Inca Trail tours to Machu Picchu include a 5-day Classic Inca Trail route, a 4-day trip, and a 6-day trek.
 We also run a number of side trips to Rainbow mountain, Ausangate, the Amazon region of Peru, and the Lares region of Peru.

 Our Most Popular Tour – 5-Day Classic Inca Trail Hike